Crisis - Where to Start?

 The decision for a senior to make a move or ask for assistance almost always follows "that moment".
 Maybe it was a fall, a sickness, the onset of dementia-like symptoms, recovering from a surgery or perhaps being widowed.
 Everyone's moment is different.
 For some it is a gradual series of moments that finally spill over to create a call for action but too often than not, they come quickly in crisis and decisions are needed to made quickly and often without much planning or knowledge of what your options really are.

 Obviously, if you have a doctor, that is the first person to contact.
 However, it is still helpful for you to understand the next steps that are coming.
 Sometimes, knowing what to ask your doctor for is also helpful.
 If you do not have a doctor, you may need to take these steps on your own.
-In Ontario, Canada the first place to call or email when or even before you reach "that moment" is The Community Care Access Centre.
+In Ontario, Canada the first place to call or email when or even before you reach "that moment" is Home and Community Care (formerly The Community Care Access Centre.)
 Funded by Local Health Integration Networks through the Ministry of Health and Long term Care, it is their job to assess the needs of people who need care, determine their requirements for care and answer questions.
 They will customize a care plan that suits your needs, check regularly and adjust your plan if your needs change.
 Their advice and services are covered by OHIP.
-If your loved-one is hospitalized right now, they probably have already been assigned a Community Care Access Case Manager/ Care Coordinator to create a care plan.
+If your loved-one is hospitalized right now, they probably have already been assigned a Home and Community Care Case Manager/ Care Coordinator to create a care plan.
 This person is your advocate.
 They are in your corner.

 Three other sources to help you through your crisis: